Aleksander Gudzowaty: Biography

 His attempt to diversify into financial services ended after JV along with US insurer Cigna were dissolved and the bank BWE was divested to the private equity firm Innova Capital.
 Industrial assets controlled by Gudzowaty included Akwawit-Brasco, the alcohol and biofuel producer, which was acquired in a controversial privatisation deal.

-Gudzowaty was most recently involved in funding the Tolerance Monument which is being raised in Jerusalem by sculptors Michał Kubiak and Czesław Dźwigaj.
+Gudzowaty was involved in funding the Tolerance Monument which is being raised in Jerusalem by sculptors Michał Kubiak and Czesław Dźwigaj.

 Gudzowaty died on 14 February 2013 at the age of 74.